 How To Tell if Your Site Has Been Compromised

 For some people, the first indication might be a complaint by a site visitor that their PC’s internet security application sounded an alarm.
+At that point, you should reach out for WordPress tech support services and get some help.
 Some search engines – like Yandex – now email the website owner if their web bots discover malware during site indexing visits.

 You can be a little more proactive that that.
 Aside from using a premium internet security suite, and visiting your own site regularly, you should also regularly check your website on the premium internet security sites!
 The following are those I have found to be accurate;